-Managing the return to work & the workplace
+Managing the return to work and the workplace

 To return to work safely, it’s important that employers manage the transition back to the workplace and adapt to their new operating environment.